 Activity Evidence that supports this approach Challenge number(s) addressed Impact Review Emotional Literacy Support Assistant (ELSA) £600 ELSA training would enable designated staff to deliver a course which would support children in dealing with difficulties such as social skills, emotions, bereavement, social stories and therapeutic stories, anger management, self-esteem, counselling skills such as solution focus and friendship.
-5 & 6 Mental Health Support (Senior Mental Health Lead) Support from a specialist Mental Health lead would support both the children and staff.
+5&6 ELSA has been delivered to small groups of children with a positive impact.
+Children have been selected for this group based on their needs and this is identified in support plans.
+Mental Health Support (Senior Mental Health Lead) Support from a specialist Mental Health lead would support both the children and staff.
 This will have a positive impact upon attendance.
 This will also improve the children's ability to learn and attitude to learning.
 There will be an improvement in their social interactions with each other.
-5 & 6 Read Write Inc £1000 Read Write Inc is a consistent, rigorous and dynamic literacy programme to teach EVERY child to read by the age of six.
+5&6 Mental health surveys have been completed with the children Smooth Moves workshop has been delivered by the Attendance team to Y4 Read Write Inc £1000 Read Write Inc is a consistent, rigorous and dynamic literacy programme to teach EVERY child to read by the age of six.
 Using synthetic phonics, children quickly learn to blend letter sounds together following a fun and effective programme.
 The programme has been proven to be a very successful method of teaching every child to read and write using phonics.
-Evidence of this can be found in the Ofsted Report: Reading by six: how the best schools do it.
-2
+Evidence of this can be found in the Ofsted Report: 2 All staff delivering RWI have been fully trained.

+Reading by six: how the best schools do it.
 Playleader Training £1500 The investment in Playleaders opportunities should help to provide stability to children when they most need it and equip them with strategies to cope at difficult times, thus enabling them to benefit from and enjoy their learning whilst at school.
-1,5 & 6 Talk Boost £500 Talk Boost KS1 is a targeted intervention for 4-7 year old children with language that is delayed, including children in Reception classes.
+1,5 & 6 Play leader training has taken place.
+Outdoor playtime equipment was purchased.
+Playtimes are well led and managed by staff and Y4 children.
+Talk Boost £500 Talk Boost KS1 is a targeted intervention for 4-7 year old children with language that is delayed, including children in Reception classes.
 Talk Boost provides a structured programme that boosts children's progress in language and communication by an average of 9 - 18 months after a ten week intervention.
-1
+1 Talk Boost sessions have taken place regularly for Y1 and 2.
+Children in these groups have grown in their confidence to communicate with others.